andreaUNAM/cringecentral/knightskings/knightskings.md

 He had forgotten one little detail, and that is that no one denied the King of Dreams anything, not even one's hand when he reaches his forward.
 Closing the distance between them, he placed the hand he had offered before over Hob's, damp dishrag be damned. "**Just by existing you have provided me more assistance over the centuries than you could ever imagine.
 I need you to know that.
 I've treated you unfairly in the past because of my foolish pride, but I don't want to do that anymore, even—**" He tightened his jaw slightly, something in his eyes revealing that the battle against his pride was not over yet. "**Even if it scares me.
 Hob...**" His other hand joined the first. "**Hob, if you return my affection—**"

-"**_Return my affection_**, how could he be so damn cute when he talked all solemn with his deep voice and fancy words.
+"**_Return my affection_**", how could he be so damn cute when he talked all solemn with his deep voice and fancy words.
 "Darling, you are hurting—"

-"**And you've always know how to make me feel better.**"
+"**And you always know how to make me feel better.**"

 "—and I'm very glad that is the case, but," God, was he really about to say this? "can we put a pin in this?"
 Not being a saint of unbreakable convictions, he raised Dream's hands to his lips and brushed a kiss across the knuckles.
 "Save this conversation for peaceful times?"